FancyPixel/rtk-persist/example/README.md

     ```

 3.  **Install dependencies**:
+    This command will also link the local `rtk-persist` library from the parent directory, as specified in `package.json`.
     ```bash
     yarn
     ```

 4.  **Run the application**:
     ```bash
-    yarn start
+    yarn dev
     ```

 ***

 ## 🛠️ Developing and Testing Local Library Changes

-If you have made changes to the `rtk-persist` library source code and want to test them in this example app without publishing to npm, follow these steps.

-This workflow ensures that the example app uses your latest local code from the library.
+If you have made changes to the `rtk-persist` library source code, the example app can use them directly thanks to the local file path dependency.
+This workflow ensures that the example app always uses your latest local code from the library.

 1.  **Navigate to the Library's Root Directory**:
-    Open a terminal and go to the root of the `rtk-persist` library, not the example app.
+    Open a terminal and go to the root of the `rtk-persist` library (the parent directory of `example`).
     ```bash
     # Assuming you are in the 'example' directory
     cd ..
     ```

 2.  **Build the Library**:
-    Compile the library's TypeScript source code into JavaScript.
+    After making any changes to the library's source code, you must rebuild it for the changes to be reflected in the example app.
     ```bash
     yarn build
     ```

-3.  **Package the Library**:
+3.  **Run the Example App**:
-    Create a local tarball (`.tgz` file) of the library.
-This is what you will install in the example app.
+    Navigate back to the example app directory and start the development server.
+The app will automatically use the newly built version of the library.
     ```bash
-    yarn pack
-    ```
-    This command will create a file like `rtk-persist-v1.0.1.tgz` in the library's root directory.
-Note the exact filename.

-4.  **Navigate Back to the Example App Directory**:
-    ```bash
     cd example
+    yarn dev
     ```

-5.  **Install the Local Library Package**:
-    Install the `.tgz` file you created in step 3.
-This will override the version from the npm registry.
-    ```bash
-    # Replace the filename with the one generated in step 3
-    yarn add file:../rtk-persist-v1.0.1.tgz
-    ```

-6.  **Run the Example App**:
-    Start the example application to see your local changes in action.
-    ```bash
-    yarn start
-    ```

 Now, the example app is running with your modified version of the `rtk-persist` library.
-Repeat this process every time you want to test new changes.
+Simply repeat step 2 every time you want to test new changes.